Rehome a farm cat

 Merlin was taken off the streets by our Macclesfield, South East Cheshire and Buxton branch through their 'Trap Neuter Release' programme.
 He was brought back to full health and was then adopted as a yard cat.
 He's settled in very well!

-Farm cats can be good pets to the right owner
+Farm cats can be good pets for the right owner